 The Risk of Cyber is Real and Costly!

-Effective use of internet technology has the potential to enhance the customer experience, improve organizational efficiency, and create great cost-saving opportunities.
-Along with all these benefits comes an ever increasing risk of being the victim of cyber crime.
+Effective use of internet technology can enhance customer experience, improve organizational efficiency, and create great cost-saving opportunities.
+Along with all these benefits comes an ever-increasing risk of being the victim of cybercrime.

-Total annual cost relating to cyber crime is estimated to be between $375-575 billion.
+The total annual cost relating to cybercrime is estimated to be between $375-575 billion.
 To put that number into perspective, the annual aggregate estimated global damage resulting from vehicle collisions is $518 billion.

 In Canada, the cost, as of 2014, is estimated to be between $3-4 billion.